acts-project/detray/README.md

 ## Getting started

-The respository is meant to be possible to build "out of the box", with standard CMake build procedures.
+The repository is meant to be possible to build "out of the box", with standard CMake build procedures.

 ```shell